 Children can be subjected to abuse by those who work with them in any and every setting.
 All allegations of abuse or maltreatment of children by a professional, staff member, Foster Parent, or any other person in contact with children will be taken seriously by Orange Grove Fostercare and treated in accordance with current procedures.
-Orange Grove Fostercare has a clear support system for foster parents.
+Orange Grove Fostercare has a clear Foster Parent Allegation support system.